His goal was to get away from her and his first strategy was to force a psychiatrist to commit him.

 Some of the people scream and see things that ain’t there.

-But the hospital also had food and schools.
+But the hospital also had food and a school.

 I thought hell, check it out!

-I got Grandma to convince Momma to take me to see a shrink.
+I got Momma to take me to see a shrink.

 “Yeh–I think I’m queer.”